arbor-sim/arbor/doc/concepts/recipe.rst

   * **Gap junction connections** on a cell.
   * **Probes** on a cell.

-Recipes are structured in such a way that during the lifetime of the simulation properties of each cell in the network can be retrieved rapidly by their global identifier (`gid`).
+Recipes are structured to provide a consistent interface for describing each cell in the network using their global identifier (`gid`).
-To be able to quickly look-up properties related to the connections going in and out of a cell (think of synapses, gap junctions, but also probes and input events) is a particularly important ingredient that helps make Arbor both easily distributable over many nodes and fast.
+To be able to quickly look-up properties related to the connections going in and out of a cell (think of synapses, gap junctions, but also probes and spike inputs) is a particularly important ingredient that helps make Arbor both easily distributable over many nodes and fast.

 To better illustrate the content of a recipe, let's consider the following network of